lawglance/lawglance/docs/LawGlance_Documentation.md

 # Law Glance

 **Law Glance** is an AI-powered legal assistant designed to streamline access to Indian legal information.
-Built using Retriever-Augmented Generation (RAG), LawGlance leverages modern AI and NLP techniques to provide concise, relevant answers to legal queries, aiming to make legal knowledge more accessible to everyone.
+Built using Retriever-Augmented Generation (RAG), Law Glance leverages modern AI and NLP techniques to provide concise, relevant answers to legal queries, aiming to make legal knowledge more accessible to everyone.

 ---